ngs-docs/2015-nov-adv-rna/kegg_orthology.rst

    scp -i your-key.pem ubuntu@your-amazon-machine.amazonaws.com:~/kegg/*.pdf ~/Desktop

+In this map, orthologs are represented as boxes, rather than lines (as in the metabolic map, above).
-In this example, orthologs that are colored dark gray are present in your data.
+Again, orthologs that are colored dark gray are present in your data.